-1040 Terra Bella Avenue-Personal Storage Project
+1040 Terra Bella Avenue-Personal Storage Development

-As part of the authorized Gatekeeper application, Public Storage proposed to construct two 5-story personal storage buildings totaling 437,135 square feet and indicated the project would be constructed in two phases, with the building directly behind the Alta Housing site to be constructed first.

-The current proposal has been modified from what was shown as part of the Gatekeeper authorization to include one 6-story building (Phase One) along Linda Vista Avenue, and one 4-story building (Phase Two) along San Rafael Avenue, behind the Alta Housing project.
-The project proposes 75 surface parking spaces, in lieu of the Zoning Ordinance requirement of 209 spaces, and with most of the parking spaces tucked behind the proposed buildings and/or inset from public street frontages.
-The proposed parking reduction is based on Public Storage experience with parking demand at their other locations and will be evaluated for adequacy through a parking study.

-Cumulatively, the revised project includes less floor area (408,964 square feet) and more parking than the original proposal (see Table 1, below), but the increased height and modified phasing are the notable changes from the original proposal.
+As part of the authorized Gatekeeper application, Public Storage proposed to construct two 5-story personal storage buildings totaling 437,135 square feet in two phases, with the building directly behind the Alta Housing site to be constructed first.
+The current proposal has been modified from what was shown as part of the Gatekeeper authorization, including one 6-story building (Phase One) along Linda Vista Avenue and one 4-story building (Phase Two) along San Rafael Avenue, behind the Alta Housing project.
+The revised project includes less floor area (408,964 square feet) and more parking than the original proposal (see Table 1, below), but the increased height and modified phasing are the notable changes from the original proposal.

+Submittal Stories Height FAR Parking Gatekeeper Proposal Two 5-story structures 72' (five-story) 2.66 FAR 53 spaces Current Proposal One 6-story and one 4-story structure 85' (six-story) 64' (four-story) 2.5 FAR 75 spaces